 |Buying Gems in Thailand

 Thailand is well known as one of the most important trading centers in the world for colored gemstones.
-So it is not surprising that many visitors to Thailand -- we get more than 12 million tourists a year -- are interested in buying gems.
+So it is not surprising that many visitors to Thailand - over 12 million tourists per year - are interested in buying gems.
 But it's not as easy as it sounds.
 In fact many tourists fall prey to unscrupulous con men in an infamous swindle sometimes known as The Thai Gem Scam.

 Upon arriving at the temple, the tourist meets another friendly Thai who strikes up a conversation.
 In the course of the conversation the tourist is informed about a special government program that allows foreigners to buy gemstones and jewelry tax free and make a profit on the items when they are shipped back home.
 However, he also mentions that today is the last day of the program.